slimandslam/schwab-client-js/README.md

 3. You need to signup for a [Schwab developer account](https://developer.schwab.com).
 The account is free.
 4. Login to your developer account and [create an "app"](https://developer.schwab.com/dashboard/apps) which is really just a web page where you configure the metadata for your API calls.

-See the [Schwab-Client-JS Configuration doc](docs/SchwabConfig.md) for details on creating your Schwab app.
+See the [Schwab API Configuration doc](docs/SchwabConfig.md) for details on creating your Schwab app.

 5. You have to wait (probably 1-3 days) for your app to be approved.
 Go to your [dashboard](https://developer.schwab.com/dashboard) to check on the status of your app.
 You cannot use the API while the status of your app is **Approved - Pending**.
 When the status of your app is **Ready For Use**, you can proceed.
 6. Once your app is approved, click on **View Details** for your app.
 At the bottom you should see your **App Key** and **Secret**.